prototypefund/open-theater-client-capacitorjs/README.md

 npx cap open;
 ```

-this will create the Android Studio (needs to be installed) and XCode (needs to be installed) projects and opens them.
+this will create and open the Android Studio (needs to be installed) and XCode (needs to be installed) projects.

 `npm run build` will internally not just do the webpack build, but also call `npx update` which will keep the Android Studio and XCode Projects up-to-date with all changes made inside the javascript and HTML files